lucacav/foc/README.md

 ## Module 1 - Introduction and Basics

 This module addresses some introductory information (e.g., the relevance of cybersecurity aspects), the Cyber Kill Chain, concepts related to the attack surface and attack surface reduction practices, and a brief discussion on the importance of considering human aspects.
-The related material contains some reference paper and reports.
+The related material contains some reference papers and official reports.

 ## Module 2 - Security Analysis and Modeling